Underdisc/underdisc.github.io/src/blog/10_refactoring_an_old_ecs/index.md

 ## The Original Implementation

 This section is a dense description of how things worked.
-A link to the commit containing the old implementation can in the _Performance Comparisons_ section; It's revision _old\_0_.
+A link to the commit containing the old implementation can be found in the _Performance Comparisons_ section; It's revision _old\_0_.
 I will be looking at it as I write my description of it.
 Relevant files can be found in the _src_ directory: _world/Space.\*_, _world/Table.\*_, _test/world/Space.cc_, _test/world/Table.cc_.

 Originally a space contained the following members.